DojimaRyu/firstyearguide/FYG.md

 CS Majors and Specialists can optionally enroll in one or more Focuses within computer science, as listed on the [academic calendar] (https://artsci.calendar.utoronto.ca/section/Computer-Science).
 Focuses help students explore different areas of computer science in a guided way and allow students to formally show expertise in a particular field of CS.
 You may choose to enroll in a focus at any time or as many as you would like.

 For most Focuses, all CS Specialists and Majors can enroll automatically at any point in their degree.
-However, to enroll in the [Focus in Technology Leadership (FTLI)](https://www.technologyleadershipinitiative.com/), students must complete a special application form and successfully pass any interviews.
-FTLI aims to prepare students to take on leadership roles within the tech industry.
-Currently, FTLI accepts about 30 students for each cohort, though they may possibly expand in future years.
+However, to enroll in the [Focus in Technology Leadership (FTL)](https://www.technologyleadershipinitiative.com/), students must complete a special application form and successfully pass any interviews.
+FTL aims to prepare students to take on leadership roles within the tech industry.
+Currently, FTL accepts about 30 students for each cohort, though they may possibly expand in future years.

-Once you're in, FTLI has two big draws:
+Once you're in, FTL has two big draws:
 1. Industry-integrated learning
- Enrolled students must complete two specialized courses exclusively for FTLI students: the industry-focused variant of CSC207H1: Software Design and CSC308H1: Technology Leadership.
-FTLI's version of CSC207 involves an industry-integrated project that past cohorts have found extremely valuable in developing technical and soft skills.
+ Enrolled students must complete two specialized courses exclusively for FTL students: the industry-focused variant of CSC207H1: Software Design and CSC308H1: Technology Leadership.
+FTL's version of CSC207 involves an industry-integrated project that past cohorts have found extremely valuable in developing technical and soft skills.

 2. Industry experience and workshops
-	FTLI frequently hosts networking events and workshops to help students build skills essential to leadership in tech.
+	FTL frequently hosts networking events and workshops to help students build skills essential to leadership in tech.
 The program also provides support and mentorship in navigating the internship search.

 ##### Breadth Courses